heraldgo/heraldd/README.md

 Task inline > Task preset[0] > Task preset[1] > ... > Router inline > Router preset[0] > Router preset[1] > ...
 ```

+The name `preset` is reserved and should not be used as param name.
 If no task specific params are needed, the executor name could be used
 directly as a string.
+If inline params are absent, the preset name could be specified as
+a string or slice of strings directly.

 ## Examples